nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 Monderman’s work forced an in-the-moment, vital conversation between drivers and their surroundings, but we can see significant results from a much slower conversation in the rise of the “desire path” in public spaces.
 Many large universities[^fn48] have engaged students in a longterm design conversation by way of the desire paths they create as they walk between classes.
 For whatever logical choices informed the design of the original paved walkways, students often find a preferred route, cutting corners and splitting fields.
 By monitoring the emergence of desire paths, and paving the popular ones, the university has made the design process a conversation.
 Instead of declaring the paths complete when they were first opened, the model for the project `Design useful` pedestrian paths” allowed for a slow-moving dialogue between the pedestrians and designers.

 We can turn to software for a longer form of conversation.
 The industry experienced a sea change in work habits when it recognized the role of conversation in the broader narrative of how software is made.
-In 1994, A major report[^fn49] in 1994 found only a16% success rate for software projects versus a 31% cancellation rate.
+In 1994, A major report[^fn49] in 1994 found only a 16% success rate for software projects versus a 31% cancellation rate.
 Conditions like these led to the famous Agile Manifesto in 2001, which defined itself in opposition to the “waterfall” method used by most of the subjects in the report.
 “Waterfall” refers to the way that preparation and specification would be done up to a point before spilling over that threshold like a waterfall when the writing of usable code was authorized to begin --- work could easily be called “real programming” in a conventional narrative[^fn50].

 While Agile philosophy has evolved and fractured since then, at its core it represented an effort to shift the tasks and concerns of the individual worker to the realm of “real work” and create a framework in which the definition of work could be updated and modified as it happened.
 At the very least, it codified ways in which an individual software developer could say “no, I can see that my instructions are wrong because of what I have learned since they were given to me,” a statement which is at odds with the structures of authority that reinforced the waterfall process.